CEED/libCEED/doc/libCEED.md

 Implemented properly, the partial assembly algorithm requires optimal amount of memory transfers (with respect to the polynomial order) and near-optimal FLOPs for operator evaluation.
-It consists of an operator *setup* phase, that evaluates and stores **D** and an operator *evaluation* (or application) phase that computes the action of **A** on an input vector.
-The relative costs of these two phases are different for different operators.
+It consists of an operator *setup* phase, that evaluates and stores **D** and an operator *apply* (evaluation) phase that computes the action of **A** on an input vector.
+When desired, the setup phase may be done as a side-effect of evaluating a different operator, such as a nonlinear residual.
+The relative costs of the setup and apply phases are different depending on the physics being expressed and the representation of $D$.

 ### Parallel Decomposition